 The student is responsible for returning the unearned Title IV Program assistance for which the school is not required to return.
 The amount to be returned is the net amount disbursed from each source in the same order required by the school (Unsubsidized FFEL/Direct Stafford Loan, Subsidized FFEL/Direct Stafford Loan, Perkins Loan, FFEL/Direct PLUS, Pell Grant, FSEOG and other Title IV programs) less the portion returned to the respective source(s) by the school.
 Loan proceeds are returned in accordance with the terms of the promissory note.

-Any student who wishes to withdraw from the University must secure a withdrawal form from the Registrar’s Office, complete it and have it approved by the Registrar, Director of Finan- cial Operations, Vice President for Student Affairs and Director of Financial Aid.
+Any student who wishes to withdraw from the University must secure a withdrawal form from the Office of Academic Services and Registrar, complete it and have it approved by the Office of Academic Services and Registrar, Director of Finan- cial Operations, Vice President for Student Affairs and Director of Financial Aid.
 The student

 must file a copy in each office and will then be eligible for a refund of fees in accordance with the above policy.